brunodpoliveira/Fallout1DemoAI/README.md

   can be defined within the combat state, keeping things relatively straightforward
 - turn on collision for NPCs in order for them to interact with one another, and collide w walls, obstacles, etc
 - Design an actual UI that has to solve the UI bugs, esp in Dialog Window (ex: player can click the other btns of the controls,add timeout warning to the user,update automap constantly, etc)
-- Second round of optimization/ SOLID Clean Code refactor
+- Second round of optimization/SOLID Clean Code refactor, and performance esp with OpenAI msgs
 - Create a custom level in the latest version of LDTK, if possible, w custom graphics (that includes custom sprites)
 - Add sound effects to the demo
 - Add music to the demo